Buses in Adelaide: Go Zones

 Many arterial roads leading towards the city have several routes servicing them, allowing for high frequency with a maximum wait of 15 minutes between 7.30am and 6.30pm on weekdays and every 30 minutes at night on weekends until 10pm.
 These are:

 There is a Mega Go Zone on the Adelaide O-Bahn which has a 15 minutes maximum wait, 7 days a week.
 Mega Go Zone buses service Tea Tree Plaza Interchange, Paradise Interchange, Klemzig Interchange and the city.

-Limited Stop Services
+Limited stop services

 Limited stop services combine limited stops with express services to reach the outer metropolitan areas of Adelaide.
 Limited stop services include: